 3. Tierra Garden 50-5010 Haxnicks Easy Fleece Tunnel Garden Cloche—Best Tunnel

-For those of you who are growing rows of plants such as vegetables, tomato trees, or similar, this large tunnel cover is probably your best bet.
+For those of you who are growing rows of plants such as vegetables, tomato trees, pepper plants or similar, this large tunnel cover is probably your best bet.
 It’s available in so-called fleece polyethylene, which Tierra Garden describes as heat-retaining, as well as durable and sturdy.

 Included with this cover are also galvanized steel hoops that help keep the tunnel up and away from your plants.
 There are also drawstring ends, which allow you to control how much ventilation you want to give your bushes and edibles.

 Buyers like the packaging because you can store the cover in it during summer and then reuse it when temperatures drop again.
 The hoops and drawstrings are reportedly sturdy as well, and you can customize the length of the tunnel by pulling out a few hoops.